 Think about how to incorporate promotional materials into the booth, making the whole booth into a large and inviting display.
 If you use your current marketing messages, you can even draw people in who have not had an opportunity to follow up on it yet.

 Also, make sure you use the lighting of the show floor to your advantage.
 Work out how best to light up your booth so that it “pops” and people’s eyes move towards it when looking out over the floor.
+There are vast options for affordable trade show displays.

 Use Interactive Booth Elements

-By making your booth an interactive experience, you can create not only a piece of marketing but a unique memory in your potential trade show leads.
+By making your display an interactive experience, you can create not only a piece of marketing but a unique memory in your potential trade show leads.
 An experience they talk about in the evening after the trade show could then lead to more leads appearing the next day.
 Depending on the type of trade show you are using, these could include:

 Product Demonstrations and Live Workshops